When asked about his recovery and return to the football field, Lorenzo Neal changed the subject.

-But my intuition is telling me that if a group of more than 600 student-athletes truly were not being discouraged from speaking, a lot more of them would be.
+But my intuition is telling me that if more than 600 student-athletes truly were not being discouraged from speaking, a lot more of them would be.

 During one of the half-dozen racial-justice protests that have occurred on campus this semester, an Exponent photographer spotted multiple volleyball players participating.
 When he tried to talk to them, however, he was referred to their SID.

 Back in June, fifth-year senior defensive back Simeon Smiley organized a march of more than 20 football players and staff members from their practice facility to the Tippecanoe County Courthouse.
-Multiple media organizations covered the event, but not one of them, as far as I know, reported direct quotes from the student-athletes present.
+Multiple media organizations covered the event, but not one of them reported direct quotes from the student-athletes present.

 Professional sports have always been a venue for social justice.
 Activism was seen in 1967, when Muhammad Ali refused induction into the U.S. military as a denunciation of the Vietnam War and a stand against racial injustice in America.
-It was seen even earlier in 1947, when Jackie Robinson became the first person of color in the MLB.
+It was seen even earlier in 1947, when Jackie Robinson became the first person of color in Major League Baseball.